-3. Medals
+2. Medals

-When a tie situation occurs, any medal(s) specified in Article V that immediately follow(s) the tie ranking will not be awarded.
-E.g.: With a tie for 2nd medals are awarded to 1, 2, 2, 4, and 5.
+Should a tie situation still occur in a medalist position following the above calculations, any medal(s) specified in Article V that immediately follow(s) the tie ranking will not be awarded.
+E.g.: With a tie for 3rd medals are awarded to 1, 2, 3, 3, and 5.